 The first time I went to Roadburn it was because I wanted to see Sunn O))).
 As soon as I arrived, someone dragged me along to see Bohren & Der Club of Gore, and that show still resonates with me.
-I had never seen this, would never have listened to this, but there I was, mesmerized.
+I had never seen this, would never have listened to this, but there I was, mesmerised.
 I always learned about new bands, musicians, styles.
 Every year I came back full of inspiration and new friends.
 This is, in a sense, what MAALSTROOM does, I hope.
 Roadburn is a home away from home for so many people, and we all bond over sharing experiences.

 What, if any, insight can you give us into what MAALSTROOM will actually look like?

 It will take elements of the bands we’re in, but it will be unlike them as well.
 It’s difficult to not fall into clichés here?
 If you like anything about the current developments in Dutch black metal, you should be there.

 Who are you most excited to see at Roadburn?

 You, Ben.
 We will share beers while dancing to Drab Majesty and Soft Kill, or while being levelled by Cave In, Fear Falls Burning, Lingua Ignota, Imperial Triumphant, Malokarpatan, Pijn, Secret Cutter, and Thou.
 If I’m really honest though, I’ll watch Have a Nice Life and just sit in a corner.